Thursday, August 30, 2018

-Surprisingly, DML plastic stand is able to support the figure with basic kick :)
+Surprisingly, Dragon plastic stand is able to support the figure with basic kick :)

 No matter what, I am happy that I still can get this figure after 18 years.
-I have displayed it with the rest of my DML figures on shelf.
+I have displayed it with the rest of my Dragon figures on shelf.